 WAY 2 – Using Command Prompt (Works With Advanced Recovery Command Prompt & Normal Command Prompt Window)

-1. Boot into System Recovery Options.
+1. Follow this guide to Access Advanced Recovery Options.
 Hit the Command prompt entry at following screen:

 2. Last step will result in opening of Command Prompt at boot.